xpac27/TinyWorld/README.md

     apt-get update
     apt-get install cmake libc++-dev libxrandr-dev libxxf86vm-dev libxi-dev libxcursor-dev libglew-dev libpng12-dev

-Download GLM from the website, unzip it and copy the `glm` folder (containing the headers) to `/usr/include`.
+Download GLM from the website, unzip it and copy the `glm` folder (containing the headers) to your `/usr/include` folder.

 Follow ([this guide](http://www.glfw.org/docs/latest/compile.html)) to install GLFW3 from sources.